• Skip to primary navigation

 • How to Make Crackle Painting Siding for Your Miniature Paper House

-Download the pattern to make your Haunted Schoolhouse from the January 2020 section in my free Paper Glitter Glue library.
+Download the pattern to make your Haunted Schoolhouse - Design No. 74 in the January 2020 section in my free Paper Glitter Glue library.

 You can get the password for my resource library with the pattern for the Haunted Schoolhouse and other free patterns and tutorials by filling out the newsletter subscription form below.